junyuan-chen/LCPsolve.jl/README.md

 A solver for linear complementarity problems.

-The package provides a Julia implementation of the [Matlab routine](https://www.mathworks.com/matlabcentral/fileexchange/20952-lcp-mcp-solver-newton-based) written by Yuval Tassa.
+This package provides a Julia implementation of the [Matlab routine](https://www.mathworks.com/matlabcentral/fileexchange/20952-lcp-mcp-solver-newton-based) written by Yuval Tassa.
 The solver is particularly useful when the problem to be solved is ill-conditioned.